Home Recipe Roundup 30 Easy Easter Brunch Ideas for Sunday Morning

 16. Breakfast Potatoes

-Aside from the potatoes, all you’ll really need are the seasonings – garlic, thyme, rosemary, paprika, onion powder, and cayenne.
+Aside from the hash potatoes, all you’ll really need are the seasonings – garlic, thyme, rosemary, paprika, onion powder, and cayenne.

 Add a little butter and oil to cook them in, and you’re good to go.